Dendim0n/DynaMon/README.md

-#DynaMon - The Elegant Way to make App Modularization
+#DynaMon - The Elegant Way to make Modularized App

 DynaMon is a very simple way to make App Modularization.
 * Easy to use